-Meghalaya: HITO pushes for action after Assam CM's USTM degree allegations
+Meghalaya: HITO seeks action against Assam CM over USTM degree allegations

-Guwahati: The Hynniewtrep Integrated Territorial Organization (HITO), a pressure group in Meghalaya, on Tuesday called on the Meghalaya Director General of Police, Idashisha Nongrang, to take action against Assam Chief Minister Himanta Biswa Sarma.
+Guwahati: The Hynniewtrep Integrated Territorial Organization (HITO), a pressure group in Meghalaya, on Tuesday urged DGP Idashisha Nongrang to take action against Assam Chief Minister Himanta Biswa Sarma.

-In a letter to the DGP, HITO President Donbok Dkhar criticized Sarma for alleging that the University of Science and Technology, Meghalaya (USTM) issued fake degrees and certificates, including PhDs, without conducting proper examinations.
+In a letter to the DGP, HITO president Donbok Dkhar criticized Sarma for alleging that the University of Science and Technology, Meghalaya (USTM) issued fake degrees and certificates, including PhDs, without conducting proper examinations.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!